FOLLOW on instagram

 Since its launch, Jennifer has written, directed, and produced a range of award-winning projects under the JMONK Vision banner:

-• ALLSORTS Arts – a festival-nominated web series celebrating creative diversity
+A festival-nominated web series celebrating creative diversity.

-• River Hags and Hansel’s Gretel – award-winning short films reimagining folklore and feminine identity
+Award-winning short films reimagining folklore and feminine identity

-• 30 Days Till I Meet Her – an award-winning documentary web series and festival finalist, exploring themes of connection and self-discovery
+An award-winning documentary web series and festival finalist, exploring themes of connection and self-discovery

-• TEREZZUATION – a finalist and award-winning web series that blends humor, truth, and cultural perspective
+A finalist and award-winning web series that blends humor, truth, and cultural perspective

 Through JMONK Vision, Jennifer continues to champion independent storytelling that is visually compelling, emotionally grounded, and socially conscious.
 Whether through film or photography, her work brings to light the stories and perspectives that often go unheard—inviting all audiences to see the world through a different lens.